Citi Personal Wealth Management

 Tips for Choosing a Top Financial Planner

-Secondly, you can begin your search process by going online and looking up wealth managers near your area.
-You must do a background check, explore what services a wealth management firm offers, and what kind of clients it serves.
+Secondly, you can begin your search process by going online and looking up the wealth manager’s website near your area.
+You must do a background check and explore what services a wealth management firm offers and what kind of clients it serves.

 Thirdly, it helps if you use your personal network to find promising wealth managers.
-The people you know are a valuable resource.
+The people you know are a valuable resource to get information about the wealth manager.
 Whether it is a business colleague, a college friend, or a family relative, there is no harm in asking them if they are aware of any good wealth managers.
 It is highly probable that someone in your personal network is also a high net worth or ultra-high net worth individual like you.
 They may already be working with someone and can refer the advisor to you as well.
 Plus, you get honest reviews that reveal the working style of the wealth manager.

 A word about fee structures

 The wealth management industry generally follows two fee structures, a fee-only and a fee-based model.
 A fee-only model is what it says, only fees and no commissions.
 The wealth manager gets paid a fee that is either determined as per an hourly rate, a milestone-based approach, or as a percentage of the assets under management.